-(1.40) "Serious Violation" - A violation of these standards or other conditions or practices that appears to pose a substantial and immediate danger to the life, health, or safety of one or more inmates or employees.

-- (1.41) "Should" when used in lieu of will, shall, or must is not a mandatory standard, and denotes a correctional practice that is desirable and conducive to good inmate management. - (1.42) "Sight and Normal Sound" for the purposes of supervision within the facility a security post is located to ensure visual contact with the inmate and that at all times an officer is able to hear and respond promptly to calls for help. - (1.43) "Special Handling Area" Any cell or housing area used to house persons with special needs such as mental illness or who exhibit suicidal tendencies and those who must be observed on a more frequent basis.
-This area must meet all requirements of these regulations. - (1.44) "Supervision, Care, Custody, and Control" A certified correctional officer's, or juvenile detention officer's duties including observing, watching, monitoring, moving, having custody of, exercising dominion and control over, safeguarding, taking charge of, restraining, overseeing, protecting, supervising, and directing inmates.
-This definition shall not include duties involving the automated opening or closing of doors within the facility when such duties are performed under the direction and observation of a certified correctional officer or certified juvenile detention officer. - (1.45) "Technical Assistance" upon the request of the Sheriff or the Chairperson of the Board of County Commissioners in a county in which the Chief Correction Officer is not a constitutional officer, the Department of Corrections may provide technical assistance to the Officer-in-Charge, in the design and implementation of offender classification systems, evaluation of construction and financing alternatives, the development of community service programs, and the use of mutual aid programs in jail sharing efforts.

-(1.46) "Tempered" a mixture of hot and cold running water, under pressure, that is thermostatically controlled to temperatures ranging between 100 and 120 degrees Fahrenheit.

-(1.47) "Temporary Custody of a Juvenile" - The holding of a juvenile for a period not to exceed six hours in a secure booking area of a jail or other facility intended or used for the detention of adults for the purpose of fingerprinting or photographing the juvenile or awaiting appropriate transport to the Department of Juvenile Justice provided no sight and sound contact between the juvenile and adult inmates or inmate workers is permitted and provided the receiving facility has adequate staff to supervise and monitor the juvenile's activities at all times pursuant to the provisions of $985.115{\rm L}$ Florida State Statutes.
+- (1.40) "Serious Violation" A violation of these standards or other conditions or practices that appears to pose a substantial and immediate danger to the life, health, or safety of one or more inmates or employees. - (1.41) "Should" when used in lieu of will, shall, or must is not a mandatory standard, and denotes a correctional practice that is desirable and conducive to good inmate management. - (1.42) "Sight and Normal Sound" for the purposes of supervision within the facility a security post is located to ensure visual contact with the inmate and that at all times an officer is able to hear and respond promptly to calls for help. - (1.43) "Special Handling Area" Any cell or housing area used to house persons with special needs such as mental illness or who exhibit suicidal tendencies and those who must be observed on a more frequent basis.
+This area must meet all requirements of these regulations. - (1.44) "Supervision, Care, Custody, and Control" A certified correctional officer's duties including observing, watching, monitoring, moving, having custody of, exercising dominion and control over, safeguarding, taking charge of, restraining, overseeing, protecting, supervising, and directing inmates.
+This definition shall not include duties involving the automated opening or closing of doors within the facility when such duties are performed under the direction and observation of a certified correctional officer. - (1.45) "Technical Assistance" upon the request of the Sheriff or the Chairperson of the Board of County Commissioners in a county in which the Chief Correction Officer is not a constitutional officer, the Department of Corrections may provide technical assistance to the Officer-in-Charge, in the design and implementation of offender classification systems, evaluation of construction and financing alternatives, the development of community service programs, and the use of mutual aid programs in jail sharing efforts. - (1.46) "Tempered" a mixture of hot and cold running water, under pressure, that is thermostatically controlled to temperatures ranging between 100 and 120 degrees Fahrenheit. - (1.47) "Temporary Custody of a Juvenile" The holding of a juvenile for a period not to exceed six hours in a secure booking area of a jail or other facility intended or used for the detention of adults for the purpose of fingerprinting or photographing the juvenile or awaiting appropriate transport to the Department of Juvenile Justice provided no sight and sound contact between the juvenile and adult inmates or inmate workers is permitted and provided the receiving facility has adequate staff to supervise and monitor the juvenile's activities at all times pursuant to the provisions of 985.115r Florida State Statutes. - (1.48) "Waived Juvenile" A juvenile who is at least 14 years of age and whose case has been certified and transferred for trial as if the juvenile were an adult pursuant to the provisions of Chapter 985, Florida State Statutes.